Alpine Ice Climbing - Introduction Overview

 SEGMENT 1: TWO-DAY FIELD SEMINAR

-Three-mile hike to base camp adjoining the Coleman Glacier; one day spent in technical instruction & practice covering all climbing and belaying skills used on snow in its various forms; one day spent on climbing skills used on ice in its various forms.
+Seven-mile hike to base camp adjoining the Coleman Glacier; one day spent in technical instruction & practice covering all climbing and belaying skills used on snow in its various forms; one day spent on climbing skills used on ice in its various forms.

 SEGMENT 2: TWO-DAY PRACTICUM